What is Node.js?

 - HAPI (open-source framework by Walmart)

 #7 Medium & Node.js project

 The next cool service in our list of top Node.js app examples is Medium.
 It is a widely popular publishing platform that leverages NodeJS for its web servers.
-Medium app servers are build with Node.js with Nginx accompanying it.
+Medium app servers are built with Node.js with Nginx accompanying it.
 They also use Matador as a clean framework for Node environment.

 Medium has 25 million monthly readers and thousands of articles appear each week.
 With service-oriented backend structure, Node.js allows Medium share code between client and server side.
 Using Node, they managed to speed up deployment times, up to 15 minutes.
 While main app servers usually deploy 5 times a day, and are capable of 10.

 “Node.js helps NASA keep astronauts safe.”
 Quite unexpected statement and instance in the list of Node.js app examples, right?
 Though, not exactly an application this Node.js project for space agency showcases the power of JS technology.
 After one dangerous incident in space, NASA found out its data to be scattered on many locations.
 They decided to build own end-to-end data system and went with Node.js.

 NASA moved everything in a cloud and constructed a Node.js enterprise scale architecture.
 They used web API to link two environments.
 As result: